ykkalexx/VaultofBeats/docs/Features.md

 ### About:

-A platform for solo music producers to manage and collaborate on music projects, track their progress, and share ideas with others.
+A platform for music producers to manage and collaborate on music projects, track their progress and a have a library

 ### Project Management for Music Tracks